 Introducing the supply side offers multiple avenues for future research.
-Notably, it provides fertile ground to incorporate both auction and game theory literatures.
+Notably, it provides fertile ground to apply both auction and game theory literatures.
 An interesting extension would be to leverage auction theory and introduce strategic shading of bids by vendors.
-Other interesting extensions would be to consider the risk of collusion among vendors and/or to allow some vendors to enjoy economies of scale (i.e., to make production technology parameters a function of the budget).
-Also, whereas EEoA models competing vendors as maximizing their offers (proposed bundles of desired characteristics) to win funding (a "prize"), alternative optimization assumptions and strategic behaviors could be assumed.
+Another is to consider the risk of collusion among vendors, or allow some vendors to enjoy economies of scale (or to make engineering production function parameters a function of the budget).
+Whereas EEoA models vendors as proposing bundles of characteristics to win a prize (i.e., funding), alternative optimization assumptions and strategic behaviors could be assumed.

-Finally, a unique opportunity exists for both experimental and qualitative research to significantly improve public procurement.
-An important empirical question is whether analysts and procurement officials would have an easier time, and obtain better results, in applying EEoA or MCDM (or some combination).
-Consistency tests could be conducted in experimental settings to explore when the two techniques converge (offer identical vendor rankings), and when (and why) they diverge.
+A rich opportunity also exists for both experimental and qualitative research to significantly improve public procurement.
+An important empirical question is whether procurement officials and managers would have an easier time using EEoA or MCDM (or some combination)?
+Consistency tests could be conducted in experimental settings to explore when the two techniques converge (offer identical vendor rankings), and when (and why) they diverge?